11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Cincinnati

-With a museum offering a deep dive into almost every subject, you’re sure to find a gallery that piques your interest when perusing the top tourist attractions in Cincinnati.
-From the natural history exhibits of the Cincinnati Museum Center and the 19th-century paintings at the Cincinnati Art Museum to a more quirky collection like the American Sign Museum, you can learn about it all here.
+With a museum offering a deep dive into almost every subject, we guarantee you’ll find a gallery that piques your interest when perusing the coolest tourist attractions in Cincinnati.
+From the natural history exhibits of the Cincinnati Museum Center and the 19th-century paintings at the Cincinnati Art Museum to a more quirky collection like the American Sign Museum, we’ve found a ton of interesting museums on our visits to the “Queen City.”

 Millersburg, OH